The House Floor Just Broke Into Chaos After Congressman Tries to Play Audio of Detained Children

 The California congressman continued, calling on his fellow lawmakers to try and imagine the horrors of what it would be like to have the government split their own families.
 “What must that sound like?”
 Lieu asked.

-Less than a minute into the recording, presiding officer Rep. Karen Handel (R-Georgia) interrupted to try and stop Lieu.
+Less than a minute into the recording, presiding officer Rep. Karen Handel (R-GA) interrupted to try and stop Lieu.
 “The gentlemen will suspend,” Handel said.

 When asked for a reason, Handel accused Lieu of breaching decorum.